-To be considered for the Study Abroad Science Pathway with Veterinary Medicine Experience, you must be an international undergraduate student, studying a Science/ Animal Science major undergraduate degree at your home institution.
+To be considered for the Study Abroad Science Pathway with Veterinary Medicine Experience, you must be an International Exchange and Study Abroad student studying a Science/Animal Science major undergraduate degree at your home institution.

-For this particular pathway, you can study at Edinburgh for the autumn semester (September – January).
+For this particular pathway you can study at Edinburgh for the autumn semester (September – December).

 Your time at Edinburgh may count towards your final degree at your home institution for the modules you undertake at the College of Science and Engineering.
 However, there are no credits involved in the 10 week veterinary rotation at Easter Bush, this is simply an opportunity for you to gain work experience, network and work with some of the best researchers and clinicians in the field.